Wael Al-Qadiri: The UAE did justice to the Arab creator and provided him with opportunities

 Scene and story

 Regarding Al-Qadri’s beginnings, he says: The beginnings were with contemplation, contemplating everything that led to amazement, whether a scene or an oral story.
 These reflections began in childhood, with an interest in adult stories and linking the story to cinematic imagination.
-I could turn any conversation into a scene in my imagination.
+I might turn any conversation into a scene in my imagination.
 The scene may not necessarily be exactly identical to the real story.
 The important thing is that I imagine it as I would like to see it, with all the details that beauty dictates to me.
 As I grew older and began my experience with literature, I found myself filled with a memory that stored many stories, scenes, and feelings.
 Sometimes it came out in the form of poetic images with or without music, and sometimes in the form of thoughts, but when she produced a short story, that was what made me feel internally satisfied.

 Visual delight